noawe-boi/NoahsObsidianSync/Physics 8.3 Lenz's Law.md

   - physics
 ---
 ## Definition
-States that the the current produced by a magnetic field travels in the opposite direction to and opposes the charge of the
+States that the current produced by a magnetic field travels in the opposite direction and produces its own cu